Peter Morrison (English footballer)

-Peter Morrison (born 29 June 1980) is an English former professional footballer who played as a midfielder.
+Peter Morrison (born 29 June 1980) is an English Football Agent & former professional footballer who played as a midfielder for Bolton Wanderers & Scunthorpe United FC.

-Morrison came through the youth academy at Bolton Wanderers and signed a professional contract in 1997.
-He joined Scunthorpe United in 2000 having failed to make a first team appearance for Bolton.
-His career was cut short as the result of an injury sustained in a reserve game v Grimsby Town in 2001, after which he became a football agent.
-He would only make 18 appearances during his professional football career.
+Morrison came through the youth academy at Bolton Wanderers and was part of the England U16 victory shield squad featuring Wes Brown, Steven Gerrard & Michael Owen.
+Morrison signed his first professional contract in 1997 at the age of 17.
+He joined Scunthorpe United in 2000 making 18 senior appearances before his career was cut short as the result of a serious injury sustained in a game v Grimsby Town in 2001, after which he became a football agent.

-Morrison was jailed in 2018 for seven years for causing death by dangerous driving, this was later extended to nine years upon appeal.

 Football career

 As a player

 Manchester-born Morrison joined the youth academy at Bolton Wanderers at the start of the 1996–97 season, straight from school.
 He turned professional at the age of 17, and was an unused substitute for the first team throughout the 1998–99 season.
 He remained at the Reebok Stadium until May 2000, when with a year still left on his Bolton contract, he joined Scunthorpe United, hoping for regular first-team football.

 Morrison made his English Football League debut for Scunthorpe in a 1-0 win against Mansfield Town in August 2000.
 Under manager Brian Laws, Morrison featured in 24 first-team games in all competitions with the club, but on 14 February 2001, he suffered a horror tackle from Grimsby Town defender Ben Chapman in a reserve game which resulted in a double compound fracture to his left leg.
 The game was abandoned.
 The injury caused Morrison to retire from the game after 18 months of injury and seven operations.
 He was eventually awarded more than £450,000 compensation.